-Played throughout the land over many centuries, the clarsach (Scottish Gaelic ‘harp’) has long been the mainstay of Scottish Gaelic music.
+Played throughout the land over many centuries, the clarsach (Scottish Gaelic ‘harp’) predates even its piping and fiddling cousins as the mainstay of Scottish instrumental music.

 For 90 years, The Society has been sharing its passion for this beautiful instrument, through teaching, performance, publishing and research.

 The Edinburgh International Harp Festival is our showcase event: an annual celebration of musical talents from the global harp community.

 Join The Clarsach Society

 Join a vibrant community of learners, teachers, professional players and enthusiasts and find out what’s so special about the instrument that connects them.

 Tha sinn air cuid de dhuilleagan eadar-theangachadh gu Gàidhlig agus tha sinn ag amas air barrachd a chur ris a dh’aithghearr.

 Pick up a Piece of Clarsach History